Can I move on to a high school, polytechnic or university?

 Does the school organise any activities?

-Three or four days a week we have activities and trips outside school hours.
+Two days a week we have activities and trips after school.
+There are also weekend trips available.
 See the Social Programme pages for details.

 What is Auckland like?